qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/single_value_binding.rst

 Binding a data event to property
 --------------------------------
 In some cases in the framework, there is only a change event and no property.
 For that case, you can bind a data event to a property.
 One common case is the ``TextField`` widget, which does not have a property containing the value of the ``TextField``.
-Therefor you can use the input event and bind that to a target property as you can see in the example snippet.
+It only has getter / setter and a change event for that, so it has the stuff needed for the binding but its not implemented as a property.
+Therefor you can use the ``changeValue`` event and bind that to a target property as you can see in the example snippet.
 The API is almost the same as in the property binding case.

 ::